Climate/biome: Mountainous jungle

 The mountainous, jungle-covered island of Ka’ash—most often rendered into “Kaash” in common—is the kingdom of the wu-kan.

-Isolated from the mainland and seemingly uncivilised, Kaash is nevertheless welcoming to outsiders; its people are open-minded, curious, and casually confident that they can make short work of any troublemakers.
+Isolated and seemingly uncivilised, Kaash is nevertheless welcoming to outsiders; its people are open-minded, curious, and casually confident that they can make short work of any troublemakers.

 Though the jungle may seem foreboding to outsiders, Kaash citizens know their home well, and rely on it for protection and shelter.
 Rather than clearing the land, they live in vast tree-cities hung with rope bridges and flying fox lines, virtual obstacle courses to ground-dwelling folk.